South Forty-Foot Drain: Navigation

 In 2007 they obtained funding for the link between Boston and Spalding.
 Work on a new lock beside the Black Sluice pumping station at Boston - to connect The Haven and the South Forty-Foot Drain - was formally started on 8 February 2008, and was completed in December 2008, with the official opening ceremony being held on 20 March 2009.
 The lock project formed phase 1 of the scheme, and the cost of £8.5 million was jointly funded by the European Regional Development Fund, the East Midlands Development Agency, and Lincolnshire County Council.
 The lock is designed to be used for a period either side of high tide, and so there is a rise from the Drain to the Haven.
 It has conventional mitre gates at one end, but uses rotating sector gates at the tidal end, each one weighing 12.1 tonnes.
+It is a dual-purpose structure, designed so that it can be used as a sluice to discharge water by gravity when tide levels in The Haven are appropriate.

 The lock opened up nearly 12 mi of waterway.
 As part of the upgrade, new 48-hour moorings were constructed on The Haven, for boats about to enter the Drain, and on the South Forty-Foot Drain near the Black Sluice pumping station at Boston, at Swineshead Bridge and at Hubbert's Bridge.

 The upper limit of navigation was initially Donington High Bridge, where the Swaton Eau joins the South Forty-Foot Drain and provides a wider section where boats can be turned.
 Beyond the bridge, the drain was officially only suitable for canoes and kayaks.

 However, eight narrow boats cruised on the waterway at Easter 2009, and although the channel was narrower and not as deep after Donington Bridge, all of them successfully reached Kingston's Bridge, some 3.7 mi further on, where the outlets from Dowsby Fen and Gosberton pumping stations provided enough width to turn a 70 ft boat.
 Further progress was blocked by scaffolding erected so that the bridge could be re-decked, rather than by lack of water.

 The drain has been renamed as the Black Sluice Navigation by the Environment Agency.
 In order to use the navigation, an Environment Agency licence is required, and as there are no permanent moorings available on the drain, these are available for one day or seven days.